cortex-js/compute-engine/src/docs/guide-domains.md

 - `"Boolean"`
 - `["Range", -1, +1]`.

-A domain expression is either a **domain literal** represented by a symbol such as `"Integer"` and `"Boolean"` or a **constructed domain** represented by a function.
-Of course, it wouldn't make sense for it to be any function, so the head of that function is among a limited set of **domain constructor**.
+A domain expression is either a **domain literal** represented by an identifier such as `"Integer"` and `"Boolean"` or a **constructed domain** represented by a function expression.

+Of course, it wouldn't make sense for it to be any function, so the name of that function must be among a limited set of **domain constructor**.

 This effectively defines a specialized language to represent domains.
 In some cases the same function name can be used in a domain expression and a value expression, but they will be interpreted differently.

 For example, the expression `["List", 5, 7, 11]` is a value representing a list of three integers.
-On the other hand, the domain expression `["List", "Integer"]` represent the domain of all the lists that have integers as their element.
+On the other hand, the domain expression `["List", "Integer"]` represents the domain of all the lists that have integers as their element.

 Domains are similar to _types_ in programming languages.
 Amongst other things, they are used to select the correct function definition.